siddhi-io/www/en/docs/docs/query-guide.md

 **Example 3**

-Publishes events from the `OutputStream` stream to multiple the `HTTP` endpoints using a partitioning strategy.
-Here the events are sent to either `http://localhost:8005/endpoint1` or `http://localhost:8006/endpoint2` based on the partitioning key `country`.
-It uses default `JSON` mapping, `POST` method, and used `admin` as both the username and the password when publishing to both the endpoints.
+Sink to publish events from the `OutputStream` stream to multiple `HTTP` endpoints using a partitioning strategy.
+Here, the events are sent to either `http://localhost:8005/endpoint1` or `http://localhost:8006/endpoint2` based on the partitioning key `country`.
+It uses default `JSON` mapping, `POST` method, and `admin` as both the username and the password when publishing to both the endpoints.

 The configuration of the distributed `HTTP` sink and `JSON` sink mapper to achieve the above is as follows.